IshNjie/Pokedex/README.md

 ===

 Having fun with the PokeAPI - A script that allows the user to retrieve a Pokedex-like entry for a Pokemon.
-Data supports Pokemon from Gen 1 to Gen 8, including Pokemon from the Sword and Sheild DLC
+Data supports Pokemon from Gen 1 to Gen 8, including Pokemon from the Sword and Shield DLC

 ## How we did it